11 Biggest Reasons Why the No Contact Rule Always Works post image

 Mary

-Hi Sabrina.
 Ive done my NC only for 5 days until my ex reached out to me.
 The first time i didn’t respond, but i did the second time around.
 He insisted on being friends, but after he ditched me when he said he would go out with me for a coffee, i became angry, so i told him not to talk to me again, cause i realised that being friends would be too painful for me.
 What should i do now?
-Thanks, Sabrina!

 Reply June 2, 2019, 10:47 am